Behnam-sn/Castle-Docusaurus/docs/dotnet/class-libraries.md

 There are 3 types of class libraries that you can use:

-- Platform-specific class libraries
+- **Platform-Specific Class Libraries**
-  have access to all the APIs in a given platform (for example, .NET Framework on Windows, Xamarin iOS),
+  They have access to all the APIs in a given platform.
+  For example, .NET Framework on Windows, Xamarin iOS.
   But can only be used by apps and libraries that target that platform.

-- Portable class libraries
+- **Portable Class Libraries**
-  have access to a subset of APIs, and can be used by apps and libraries that target multiple platforms.
+  They have access to a subset of APIs,
+  And can be used by apps and libraries that target multiple platforms.

-- .NET Standard class libraries
+- **.NET Standard Class Libraries**
-  are a merger of the platform-specific and portable library concept into a single model that provides the best of both.
+  They are a merger of the platform-specific and portable library concept,
+  Into a single model that provides the best of both.

 ### Platform-Specific Class Libraries